-- Be microchipped and the details registered and up to date.
+- Be microchipped and registered with up to date details.

 If you lose your dog, or find a dog

-We use Portsmouth City Council Stray Dog Kennels to hold stray dogs; the kennels are open to the public to reclaim their dogs between 9am and 6pm.
+We use Portsmouth City Council Stray Dog Kennels to hold stray dogs.
+The kennels are open to the public to reclaim their dogs between 9am and 6pm.
 To contact the Stray Dog Kennels, please call 023 9268 8181.

-Outside the above hours, but between 9am and 10pm: please telephone our Stray Dog Acceptance Point on 023 9268 8181 if you have found or lost a dog.
-The owner may have already contacted the kennels and they can put finder and owner in contact to arrange reunification.
+If you lose or find a dog outside of office hours, please phone our Stray Dog Acceptance Point on 023 9268 8181.
+The owner may have already contacted the kennels and they can put you in touch to arrange reunification.

 - There will be charges to pay if your dog was collected by the animal welfare officers or taken to the reception centre.